WHAT CAUSES TRANSMISSIONS TO OVERHEAT?

-Transmission overheat because of internal issues.
-These issues usually begin with neglected services and maintenance such as leaks causing low fluid levels, worn out fluid, clutch material and metal shavings in the fluid, and a occasionally a overfilled transmission.
+Transmission overheats because of internal issues.
+These issues usually begin with neglected services and maintenance, such as leaks causing low fluid levels, worn-out fluid, clutch material and metal shavings in the liquid, and occasionally an overfilled transmission.

 There are a few signs that your transmission is overheating.
-The first sign is a smell of burning fluid, which doesn’t have a good odor, which you may notice outside of your vehicle.
-Another sign is when your you notice your tranny is slipping.
-And, if you feel harsh or elongated shifting, your transmission is probably overheating as well from the extra work it has to do.
+The first sign is a smell of burning fluid, which doesn’t have a pleasing odor, which you may notice outside of your vehicle.
+Another sign is when you see your tranny slipping.
+And, if you feel harsh or elongated shifting, your transmission is probably overheating from the extra work it has to do.

-The transmission will begin to overheat when it has reached a temperature of 270 degrees or higher.
-Transmissions will last anywhere from 10,000 miles to 200,000 miles.
+The transmission will overheat when it reaches a temperature of 270 degrees or higher.
+Messages will last anywhere from 10,000 miles to 200,000 miles.
 It all depends on how well you maintain them.
 Every 60,000 to 100,000 miles, your transmission fluid needs to be changed.
 If not, you risk your transmission failing, requiring transmission repair.

 At 240 degrees, your transmission fluid will begin to overheat.
-This will then cause the formation of varnish, seals will begin to harden, plates will slip, clutches and seals will burn out, carbon will be formed, and in the end, your transmission will fail.
+This will then cause varnish formation, seals will start to harden, plates will slip, clutches and seals will burn out, carbon will be formed, and in the end, your Transmission will fail.

-Trans fluid lubricates the operating parts inside your transmission.
+Trans fluid lubricates the operating parts inside your Transmission.
 It also creates hydraulic pressure inside the unit.
 Transaxle fluid will overheat if it’s old, worn out, or burned.
-Later on, this will cause your vehicle to slip, and eventually fail to operate.
+Later, this will cause your vehicle to slip and eventually fail to operate.

-Transmission fluid is supposed to lubricate the moving parts inside your transmission, if it’s unable to do so, it could cause major problems.
+Transmission fluid is supposed to lubricate the moving parts inside your transmission; if it’s unable to do so, it could cause significant problems.

 Some of these problems include transmission failure, engine failure, and gear spillage.
-We advise having transmission fluid service done every 60,000 miles so these sorts of things don’t happen.
+We advise having transmission fluid service done every 60,000 miles so these things don’t happen.

 If your transmission fluid overheats, it is most likely dirty or old.
 When it overheats, we recommend having it refilled immediately!
 This way, more challenging tasks don’t occur.

-If the transmission is unable to cool the engine, it could catastrophic failure which could lead to heavy transmission service or even transmission replacement.
-Also, the transmission wouldn’t be able to perform such tasks it is supposed to be able to do, which could lead to horrible, unsafe, problems.
+If the transmission cannot cool the engine, it could be a catastrophic failure, leading to heavy transmission service or even transmission replacement.
+Also, the information wouldn’t be able to perform such tasks it is supposed to do, which could lead to horrible, unsafe problems.

-If your transmission is currently overheating, bring your vehicle down to Tedious Repairs today!
+If your transmission is overheating, bring your vehicle down to Tedious Repairs today!
 We offer transmission service and replacement on all makes and models.
-We have over 15 years of experience and are more than qualified to fix your automobile in any way that your may need.
+We have over 15 years of experience and are more than qualified to fix your automobile in any way you need.
 So, if you need any auto repair, call or book an online appointment with us today!